mrkanister/slides/README.md

 > "The person who says he knows what he thinks but cannot express it
 > usually does not know what he thinks.”
 > -- Mortimer Adler

+> "He who has a why can bear almost any how."
+> -- Friedrich Nietzsche